After losing day job, mum went full-time with police - Cayman Compass

 Mother-of-two Kimberly Sinclair lost her job as a pre-school teacher in the early days of the coronavirus lockdown.

-Despite that loss of income and long-term uncertainty over her career, she didn’t waste time being depressed.
+Despite that loss of income and long-term uncertainty over her career, she didn’t dwell on her misfortune.
 Instead she has put in more than 700 hours as a special constable.

 Sinclair was already part of the volunteer police force, which usually requires a commitment of around 15 hours each month.
 During COVID-19 operations she has essentially gone full-time.